Heraldry of The Right Reverend Jon Ignatius Lumanog’s Episcopal Seal

 The Right Rev. Dr. Jon I “Jack” Lumanog is an Anglican Bishop in good standing with the Apostolic Communion of Anglican Churches and the leader of The Anglican Diocese of St. Ignatius Loyola.
 A pastor and evangelist at heart, Dr. Jack Lumanog has planted, revitalized and pastored churches, traveled internationally to teach pastors and church planters and was a denominational leader for 7 years with executive level oversight for over 1,000 congregations in the United States, Canada and Mexico.
 Additionally, Bishop Lumanog is an Associate Member of The Anglican Union for the Propagation of the Gospel, an international confraternity of oratories, which is under the patronage of seven bishops from the worldwide Anglican Communion.

-Bishop Jack Lumanog at 2020 Anglican Joint Synods in Atlanta
+Bishop Jack Lumanog at the 2020 Anglican Joint Synods

 Bishop Jack Lumanog attended the 2020 Anglican Joint Synods in Atlanta as an Observer.
 He was joined at the closing banquet by Bishop Alphonse Vascaniat Ndutiye of the Diocese of Cameroon.